CarolPachar/CarolPachar.github.io/_posts/2025-12-02-The-Normalization-Advantage.md

 ![]

 ## A Laplacian Matrix
 The main tool of spectral clustering are laplacian matrices.
-There is a whole field that's dedicated to studying these matrices, called spectral graph theory (von Luxburg, 2007).
+There is a whole field that's dedicated to studying these matrices, called spectral graph theory (Luxburg, 2007, p.
+397).

 A laplacian matrix is defined as a matrix that is diagnolly dominant, contains non-positive off-diagnol entries, and is symmetric (Spielman, 2017).
 ![]